williamdiffey/The2ndChumming3e/README.md

 ## Storage
 - Weight is tracked so leave anything you don't need in storage but clicking on the home icon.
+---
+## Compendiums
+- Compendiums for all sorts of weapons, gear, spells, cyberware etc are all installed.
+Just import them into your items.
+---
+## Nullsheen importer macro
+- if you use nullsheen dot com's chargen app you can import the resulting json download directly into this system using the suitably named macro.
+Just click it and follow the prompts.
+- vehicles will be imported as gear as a vehicle is it's own actor type.
+You'll need to copy them over manually or just grab one from the compendium and mod it.
+---

 ## Architecture